AndersHaroldson/PiCalc/README.md

 # PiCalc Prototype

-A simple and early version of the eventuall PiCalc.
+A simple and early version of the eventual PiCalc.

 Current Version:
     Hardware: